mklimek1/my-docs/# How Technical Writers can contribute t.md

 ## The subjective worth taking a look at open source project lists

 1. [Google Summer of Code](https://summerofcode.withgoogle.com/ "Google Summer of Code"): Google Summer of Code is an annual program that offers paid internships to students to work on open-source projects.
 Technical writers can participate in this program to gain hands-on experience in open-source documentation projects.
 The program typically opens for applications in the first quarter of the year, and the application deadline is usually in late March.
-Check out the [Duck Duck Go](https://duckduckgo.com "The best search engine for privacy").

 2. [Outreachy](https://www.outreachy.org/ "Outreachy"): Outreachy is a global program that provides internships and mentorship to people from underrepresented groups in tech to work on open-source projects.
 Technical writers can participate in this program to gain experience in writing technical documentation for open-source projects.
 The program typically opens for applications in the first quarter of the year, and the application deadline is usually in late March.